To Laura, Carly, and Silvia–thank you.

-As my reach with Paper Planes & Packets increased over the past years and my circle of inspiring friends and friends of friends widened, I began wishing to spend more quality time with them myself and bring them together.
+As my reach with Paper Planes & Packets increased over the past years and my circle of inspiring friends and friends of friends widened, I began wishing to bring them together and spend more quality time with them myself.

 Then, after a year packed with workshops in 2018, I couldn’t imagine following one more by and with strangers, and so I resolved that the only classes I’d sign up for in the coming year would have to be ones given by friends.
 To help this wish along, I decided to organize the event myself and set the challenge of making it happen in the first month of 2019.